HOW IT BEGAN

 GROWING MY INSTAGRAM

 While I was going about my day, casually posting about my pregnancy, it suddenly picked up speed.
-I posted a little bump progress photo on night, and woke up the next morning to like 1,000 new followers.
+I posted a little bump progress photo one night, and woke up the next morning to 1,000 new followers, and over 2,000 by the end of the day.
 I was so surprised, and also confused haha.
-I just kept doing what I was doing, and it started growing and growing.
+I just kept doing what I was doing, and it continued growing and growing.
 I kept connecting with other women, answering questions, doing my thing.
-I occasionally get emails and DMs from people wanting to start or grow their account, and I truly don't have answers ha.
+I occasionally get emails and DMs from people wanting to start or grow their account, and I truly don't have answers!
 My account is by NO means huge.
 I only have 40.7K followers, and compared to people who have 200K+...it's hardly anything haha, but I think the most important thing is authenticity.
 I don't follow people who are only focused on growing their business, because it shows.
 It's not genuine, and I don't find it interesting.
 I like following REAL people.
 Real mums who are just trying to figure out what the heck they're doing.
 Real people, who share the ups and downs of life and their fitness journey.
 That's the whole reason I started my account.
 I had something to share, that I was also passionate about, and I didn't have any ulterior motives other than to just share it.
 I had absolutely NO idea you could even make money off it!

 Speaking of making money, it's still bizarre to me that I'm able to make a some income through this haha.
-Instagram has changed a LOT now, where it is possible to make it a full time job.
-I know I could be making more money if I put more time into growing my Instagram, learned more about photography/hired a photographer, etc., but the truth is...I'm a stay at home mum with two kids under two.
+Instagram has changed a LOT now from when I first started, and it can be possible to make it a full time job.
+I know I could be making more of an income if I put more time into growing my Instagram, learned more about photography/hired a photographer, graphic design, etc., but the truth is...I'm a stay at home mum with two kids under two.
 I have the kids 24/7, and LOVE being a mum.
-There's only so much I can do.
+That's what I really care about...not having thousands and thousands of followers on an app.
+There's only so much I can do with my very limited spare time.
 The money I do make though is through collaborations with companies (ONLY the ones I absolutely love.
 I *politely* decline about 80% of them), affiliate links, selling my pregnancy workouts guide and workout subscription, and through my blog.
 I'm not tech savvy, a graphic designer, photographer, or artistic in the slightest, so I keep things really simple, and just talk and share out health/fitness/motherhood because I genuinely love it.

 I do hope to get out a comprehensive postpartum guide in the near future (with information and exercises for pelvic floor recovery, leaking and abdominal separation), but other that, I'm just going to keep doing what I'm doing!
 The beauty of finding and living a healthy lifestyle is that it is always evolving.
-It looked different when I got pregnant with Piper.
-My postpartum journey with Piper was different.
+It changed when I got pregnant with Piper.
+It changed again when I was postpartum with Piper.
 It was different when I was pregnant with Jack and also had a 10 month old.
 It's different now while I'm going through a postpartum journey again, but this time with two littles.
 Some phases of life, I feel like I'm 100% on my fitness game, other times I don't (aka right now).
 It's always changing, and I'm just sharing my approach to it all!